Ten Things To Know About Travel To CubaApril 9, 2019

 #7.
 Bring plenty of cash and exchange currency at the airport.

 #8.
-You can bring back cigars and rum.
+You cannot bring back cigars and rum.

-While WIFI has improved significantly in Cuba over the last 3 years, plan to be offline and embrace the digital detox!
-Use text roaming on your U.S. mobile phone to communicate within Cuba and to friends / family in the U.S.—rates are ~$0.50 per message.
+WIFI has improved significantly in Cuba and is now reliable.
+However, many travelers often plan to be offline and embrace the digital detox!
+Use text roaming on your U.S. mobile phone to communicate within Cuba and to friends/family in the U.S.—rates are ~$0.50 per message.

 IMPORTANT: turn off data roaming and be careful with voice roaming—both are extremely expensive.